windy-catty/LNP_ML/README.md

 python main_script.py merge_datasets
 ```

 As a result, `all_data.csv` in the `/data` folder will now include your updated dataset.
 Note that `all_data.csv` already included in this repository features all the LNP data in this repository.
-For the subset of data analyzed in the paper, see `all_data_from_submission.csv`.
+For the subset of data analyzed in the paper, see `all_data_for_paper.csv`.

 ### Generating train & test splits (optional)